Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Higher order energy estimates

 If some of these derivatives are time derivatives then the same argument applies with the one difference that on the right we use uniform norms over the interval $[T,2T]$.
 Integrating in time over the $[T,2T]$ time interval leads to the $L^1_tL^2_x$ bound.

 \end{itemize}

 \emph{2.
 The $u$-terms} are as follows:

-also need to be bounded $L^1_tL^2_x(C_{T})$.
+and also need to be bounded $L^1_tL^2_x(C_{T})$.
 The second term is treated as in Case 1 for $k=1$ so we will only consider it for $k=\overline{2,n-1}$.
-The analysis of the first two terms is almost identical, so we just discuss the second and third terms.
+The analysis of the first two terms is almost identical, so we just discuss the first and third terms.
 In fact we will estimate them in $L^2_tL^2_x$ and then use H\"older's inequality:

 where $ w=u,v,$ and $\mathbf{N}=\mathbf{N}_1$ or $\mathbf{N}=\mathbf{N}_2$ accordingly to \eqref{un-terms}.
 We need to estimate the nonlinearity $\mathbf{N}(u^k, \partial w^{n-k})$ in $L^2_tL^2_x$.
-The difficulty here is that the second derivatives of $u$ do not have $t^{-1}$ uniform decay, instead they decay like $t^{-\frac{1}{2}}$.
+The difficulty here is that the second derivatives of $u$ do not have $t^{-1}$ uniform decay, instead they decay like $t^{-\frac{1}{2}}\langle t-r\rangle^{-\frac12-\delta_1}$.

 We begin by noting that in the region $C_T^{out}$ the second derivatives of $u$ do have $t^{-1}$ uniform decay, so again the argument in Case 1 applies.
 From here on, we will consider the remaining region $C^{in}_T$ which is near the cone and corresponds to dyadic scales $ 1 \leq S \ll T$.
-Here is where we make use of the null structure \eqref{rewrite2} in Lemma~\ref{l:equiv lemma}.
-We successively consider the three terms in \eqref{rewrite2},
+Here is where we make use of the null structure \eqref{rewrite2} as done in Lemma~\ref{l:equiv lemma}.
+We successively consider the two terms in \eqref{rewrite2},

-Here we note that, when $w=u$, the first two terms are virtually identical given the range of $k$.
 We consider the $C_{TS}$ partition of the $C_T^{in}$ and will estimate the $L^2_{t,x}(C_{ST})$ norms separately.
 As discussed above, we can assume that $S \ll T$; also we will not distinguish between the $\pm$ (i.e. the interior vs the exterior of the cone).

 We first consider the case where $w=v$.
 We estimate the first term in $C_{TS}$ using interpolation restricted to $C_{TS}$: